SAIKIRANN226/AWS_DevOps_Notes/Ansible/Session-24.md

 - Boto and botocore are aws python modules, we need to install latest, "sudo yum list | grep pip", then install sudo yum install python3.11-pip.noarch -y
 - Then "pip3.11 install boto3 botocore"
-- We can't create ansible-vault in windows (VS), so thats why we used linux server to create the vault.
+- We can't create ansible-vault in windows (VS), so thats why we used linux server to create the vault folder and group_vars folders and inside the group_vars folder we create vault using command.